 The relationships with Aboriginal groups are developing and there have been examples where government agencies have worked with Moogji Aboriginal Council to deliver on-ground works

-By 2040 there are many sites across East Gippsland where the Moogji Aboriginal Council work in close partnership with government agencies, jointly planning and managing invasive pests at these locations.
+There are many sites across East Gippsland where the Traditional Owners work in close partnership with government agencies, jointly planning and managing invasive pests at these locations.
 This protects both the cultural and natural heritage of the area.

-Although work has been occurring in East Gippsland for some time, it has largely focussed on two areas – protecting heritage rivers and protecting native mammals from predators (especially foxes).
+These phases describe the current status and trajectory of the local area.
+Different places across a single Local Area may be in different phases of the implementation framework.
+Although work has been occurring in far East Gippsland for some time, it has largely focussed on two areas – protecting heritage rivers and protecting native mammals from predators (especially foxes).
 There has been some local level coordination and communication, but an overall approach or plan is still needed for the area.
-Whilst much of the Protect the Best area is in Phases 3 and 4, the project still requires a planning or Target Setting phase to coordinate ongoing protection and bring all areas into the maintenance phase.
+Whilst much of the Protecting the Best – Far East Gippsland Local Area is in Phases 3 and 4, the project still requires a planning or Target Setting phase to coordinate ongoing protection and bring all areas into the maintenance phase.

-- Develop a staged and coordinated program for works and activities in line with East Gippsland Waterway Strategy, Biodiversity Response Planning, Victoria’s Bushfire Biodiversity Response and Recovery Program; and Parks Victoria National and Marine Parks management plans.
+- Develop a staged and coordinated program for works and activities in line with East Gippsland Waterway Strategy, the Biodiversity Response Planning process (Cobberas Nunniong, Upper Snowy, Brodribb Bemm foothills, Lake Tyers Corringle, Coopracambra and Far East Coast Focus Landscapes), the Trust for Nature Statewide Conservation Plan, Victoria’s Bushfire Biodiversity Response and Recovery Program, East Gippsland Rural Land Use Strategy, the East Gippsland Conservation Action Plan, and Marine National Parks management plans.

 - Build partnerships with Traditional Owners incorporating their knowledge and interests into planning for management and maintenance of the area.